 Claims for TPN must contain the 9-character prior authorization number in Block 23.
 Providers must consult with their vendor for the location of this field in the electronic claims format.
-The prescribing physician name and NPI must be in Block 17 and 17a or in the appropriate field of the provider's electronic software.
+The prescribing physician or allowed practitioner's name and NPI must be in Block 17 and 17a or in the appropriate field of the provider's electronic software.